-- 5 This study focuses on estimating oxygen fluxes under a set of field conditions that do not occur in the atmosphere, but are very common under water at shallow-water sites.
-Here, surface gravity waves can cause oscillatory motion throughout the water column to the benthic surface, and give rise to a unique set of challenges when eddy fluxes are extracted.
+This study focuses on estimating oxygen fluxes under a set of field conditions that do not occur in the atmosphere but are very common under water at shallow-water sites.
+Here, surface gravity waves can cause oscillatory motion throughout the water column to the benthic surface and give rise to a unique set of challenges when eddy fluxes are extracted.
 Some of these challenges are directly linked to limitations of the eddy covariance instrumentation available today.

-Although fast-responding oxygen sensors are used in eddy covariance measurements, their speed is still limited relative to the - velocity sensor (e.g. a Vector Acoustic Doppler Velocimeter (ADV) from Nortek AS).
-Clark-type oxygen microelectrodes used for eddy covariance typically have response times ($t{90\%}$) of 0.2 to 0.4 s (Revsbech, 1989; Berg et al., 2003; Holtappels et al., 2015). - 15 Newer optical sensors that have been developed in recent years have somewhat longer response times of 0.3 and 1 s (Chipman et al., 2012; Murniati et al., 2015; Berg et al., 2015).
-This means that the time series of the two key variables from which eddy fluxes are derived, the vertical velocity and oxygen concentration, are never perfectly aligned in time with the oxygen concentration lagging behind the velocity.
-Also, because the - ADV derives its data from acoustic backscatter of suspended particles moving through its ~ 2 cm3 measuring volume, the oxygen sensor must be positioned outside of this volume to avoid disturbing the velocity measurements.
-Depending on the instantaneous flow direction and magnitude, this can increase or decrease the time lag between the two time series.
+Although fast-responding oxygen sensors are used in eddy covariance measurements, their speed is still limited relative to the velocity sensor (e.g., a Vector acoustic Doppler velocimeter (ADV) from Nortek AS).
+Clark-type oxygen microelectrodes used for eddy covariance typically have response times $(t{90\%})$ of 0.2 to 0.5 s (Berg et al., 2003; Attard et al., 2015; Donis et al., 2015).
+Newer optical sensors that have been developed in recent years have comparable or somewhat longer response times of 0.2 to 0.8 s (Chipman et al., 2012; Murniati et al., 2015; Berg et al., 2015).
+This means that the time series of the two key variables from which eddy fluxes are derived, the vertical velocity and oxygen concentration, are never perfectly aligned in time.
+Also, because the ADV derives its data from acoustic backscatter of suspended particles moving through its $\sim 2 \, \mathrm{cm}^3$ measuring volume, the oxygen sensor must be positioned outside of this volume to avoid disturbing the velocity measurements.
+Depending on the instantaneous flow direction and magnitude, this physical separation can increase or decrease the time lag between the two time series.